theonetruenerd/VenusLibraryDocumentation/docs/source/RuntimeErrors.rst

   - Converting the variable that is being returned to global or task local
   - Removing the function return value if it isn't essentially

+.. _0xa2230039:

+  **0xa2230039**

+  This error occurs when a library requires an installer to be run before use and the installer hasn't yet been run.
+An example of this would be the Dynamic Liquid Classes library.
+To fix this, try:

+  - Contact me directly as there is a reasonable chance I have the installer and can send it over
+  - Contact your Hamilton apps specialist
+  - Go into the hsl file for the library, find the author (usually in the final line or at the top commented out) and contact them directly

 .. _0xa223003a: